CosmicOtter23/SnowballFight/README.md

 Similar to my first game, I decided to design my own sprites on Photoshop to use.
 I did this and created a Halloween reskin of the snowball fight game I created using the tutorial.

 Although this game was relatively simple, it created a good foundation of knowledge I could work from to create other games, which has proven invaluable.

+To run the game, go into the 'builds' folder.
+From here, you will find several builds of the game, the most recent of which will be the best.
+Download the folder and run the .exe file to play the game.